junxit/us-congress-bills-115/metadata.md

 - 2017-10-23 — Placed on the Union Calendar, Calendar No. 265.
 - 2017-10-23 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-361.
 - 2017-10-23 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-361.
+- 2017-10-24 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-10-24 — Considered as unfinished business. (consideration: CR H8129-8130)
+- 2017-10-24 — Considered under suspension of the rules. (consideration: CR H8099-8104)
+- 2017-10-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3898.
+- 2017-10-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-10-24 — Mr. Barr moved to suspend the rules and pass the bill, as amended.
+- 2017-10-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 2 (Roll no. 581). (text: CR H8099-8100)
+- 2017-10-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 2 (Roll no. 581).(text: CR H8099-8100)
+- 2017-10-24 — The title of the measure was amended.
+Agreed to without objection.